-The issuance of a library card to individuals who have been convicted of a sex offense involving a minor does not grant those individuals permission to enter the library or to be present on library property.
-Individuals convicted of a sex offense against a minor must follow proper library procedures and policies to request and obtain written permission to be on library property, regardless of whether or not they possess a valid library card.
+The issuance of a library card to registered sex offenders does not grant those individuals permission to enter the library or to be present on library property.
+Registered sex offenders must follow proper library procedures and policies to request and obtain written permission to be on library property, regardless of whether or not they possess a valid library card.

 Violations of this policy will be immediately reported to law enforcement.

 Adopted: February 13, 2012

 1. Children left unattended are often frightened and crying and should be comforted by the staff member on duty.

-2. If it is determined that a child is lost or left unattended, the staff member on duty should try to identify and locate the parent or adult responsible for the child:
+- If it is determined that a child is lost or left unattended, the staff member on duty should try to identify and locate the parent or adult responsible for the child:

-a.
-Walk around the library with the child, children’s department first, looking for the parent.
+- Walk around the library with the child, children’s department first, looking for the parent.

-b.
-When the parent is located, explain firmly the library policy on unattended children.
+- When the parent is located, explain firmly the library policy on unattended children.

-c.
-If the parent is not found in the building, stay with the child until the parent can be located by telephone.
+- If the parent is not found in the building, stay with the child until the parent can be located by telephone.